aiishwarrya/analogcrypt/README.md

 - **Performance Benchmarking**: Implement a performance benchmarking framework to compare latency, power consumption, and security efficacy against digital XOR-based cryptographic methods.

-By advancing in these areas, the analog XOR-based cryptographic circuit can evolve into a more comprehensive solution for secure data transmission in low-power and resource-constrained devices.
 ---